mdickinson/repeat/README.rst

     repeat: Exiting with returncode 0.

-The script will stop as soon as the command being executed exits with a nonzero return code, and will exit with that return code.
+The script will stop as soon as the command being executed exits with a nonzero return code, and will itself exit with that same return code.
 On successful completion it will exit with return code 0.
 Some day I may add an option to continue on error, but I haven't needed that option yet.

 More simply, omit the count argument to repeat indefinitely::

-    taniyama:Desktop mdickinson$ repeat python -c "print 2+2"
+    $ repeat python -c "print 2+2"
     repeat: Repeating ['python', '-c', 'print 2+2'] forever.
     repeat: Starting run 0.
     4